-In general, convection is either the mass transfer or the heat transfer due to bulk movement of molecules within fluids such as gases and liquids.
+In general, convection is either the mass transfer or the heat transfer due to the bulk movement of molecules within fluids such as gases and liquids.
 Although liquids and gases are generally not very good conductors of heat, they can transfer heat quite rapidly by convection.
-Convection takes place through advection, diffusion or both.
-In preceding chapters we considered convection transfer in fluid flows that originate from an external forcing condition – forced convection.
-In this chapter, we consider natural convection, where any fluid motion occurs by natural means such as buoyancy.
+Convection takes place through advection, diffusion, or both.
+In preceding chapters, we considered convection transfer in fluid flows originating from an external forcing condition – forced convection.
+This chapter considers natural convection, where any fluid motion occurs by natural means such as buoyancy.

 Definition of Natural Convection

-In natural convection, fluid surrounding a heat source receives heat and by thermal expansion becomes less dense and rises.
+In natural convection, fluid surrounding a heat source receives heat, becomes less dense, and rises by thermal expansion.
 Thermal expansion of the fluid plays a crucial role.
 In other words, heavier (more dense) components will fall, while lighter (less dense) components rise, leading to bulk fluid movement.
-Natural convection can only occur in a gravitational field or in the presence of another proper acceleration, such as:
+Natural convection can only occur in a gravitational field or the presence of another proper acceleration, such as:

 - centrifugal force

 Natural convection essentially does not operate in the orbit of Earth.
 For example, in the orbiting International Space Station, other heat transfer mechanisms are required to prevent electronic components from overheating.

 See also: Natural Circulation